knetikmedia/knetikcloud-objc-client/docs/JSAPIBRERuleEngineExpressionsApi.md

 JSAPIBRERuleEngineExpressionsApi*apiInstance = [[JSAPIBRERuleEngineExpressionsApi alloc] init];

-// Get a list of supported expressions to use in conditions or actions.
+// Get a list of supported expressions to use in conditions or actions [apiInstance getBREExpressionsWithFilterTypeGroup:filterTypeGroup
-[apiInstance getBREExpressionsWithFilterTypeGroup:filterTypeGroup
           completionHandler: ^(NSArray<JSAPIExpressionResource>* output, NSError* error) {
                         if (output) {